2010–11 Ashes series: Fifth Test

 Needing 364 to make England bat again, several Australian batsmen again made starts before getting out.
 Watson made a brisk 38 before a mix-up left both him and Hughes at the same end for an easy run-out, the third run-out of the series that he was involved in.
 Clarke scored 41 in his second innings as captain and Haddin made 30, but Tremlett then tempted Haddin into playing a bouncer behind to Prior before clean-bowling Johnson with his next delivery, prompting an extra half hour of play on Day 4.
 In an eighth-wicket partnership worth 80 runs, Smith made an unbeaten half-century and Siddle made 43; however, after Siddle was removed, Hilfenhaus soon departed for just 7 before Tremlett took the final wicket: Beer bowled, playing on, for 2.
 Australia's total was 281 and England won by an innings and 83 runs.
 This was the third time they had won by an innings in the series – the first time a touring side had ever won three Tests by an innings during a single series.

-Cook was named Man of the Series after scoring 766 runs for England, and also Man of the Match for his 189 runs in the first innings.
+Cook was named Man of the Series after amassing 766 runs for England at a staggering average of 127.66, and also Man of the Match for his 189 runs in the first innings.